Mesa Public Schools

-Mesa Public Schools (incorporated as Mesa Unified School District #44) is the largest public school district in the US state of Arizona, headquartered in Mesa.
-It has approximately 34,000 students.
+Mesa Public Schools (incorporated as Mesa Unified School District #44) is the largest public school district in the U.S. state of Arizona, headquartered in Mesa.
+It has approximately 56,000 students.
 The district has, in addition to regular programs, Montessori, International Baccalaureate, dual-language immersion, honors, and Advanced Placement courses.

 MPS serves most of the city of Mesa, plus small portions of Tempe and Chandler.
 It also takes students from the Salt River Pima–Maricopa Indian Community.

-The district has 82 schools, which includes 55 elementary schools, 9 junior high schools, six comprehensive high schools, and several alternative schools.
+The district has 82 schools, which includes 55 elementary schools, nine junior high schools, six comprehensive high schools, and several alternative schools.

 Enrollment

-Mesa Public Schools has seen a decline in enrollment in the 21st Century.
-Much of the decline can be attributed to the decline in affordability of housing.
+Mesa Public Schools has seen a decline in enrollment in the 21st century, much of which can be attributed to the decline in affordability of housing.
 As families become cost-burdened by rental and home ownership costs, they have been relocating to less expensive cities.
 In Mesa, rents increased by an average of 60% from 2017 to 2023.
 In Arizona, "the monthly cost of homeownership (excluding the 2022-23 increase in interest rates) for the average home in Arizona increased by 73%, from $1,750 in August 2017 to $3,032 in August 2023."
 The average house price in the state has increased 216% since 2000, while wages have only increased by an average of 48% in the same time period.

 The difficulty of building more housing has contributed to the rising rental and home ownership costs.
-Average family sizes have decreased, meaning that many more single family homes, as compared to multifamily homes, would be needed to house the rapidly growing population in the state.
-Current zoning laws make building more single family and especially multifamily housing more difficult.
+Average family sizes have decreased, meaning that many more single-family homes, as compared to multifamily homes, would be needed to house the rapidly growing population in the state.
+Current zoning laws make building more single-family and especially multifamily housing more difficult.